krimsoda/Linux/README.md

  - Log (Error Pattern)
  - Dump file
- - Compare your problem system with a working system running the same distribution and version Notes
+ - Compare your problem system with a working system running the same distribution and version
+ - Check to see whether the problem is reproducible Notes

  ### :helicopter: HomeLab